 The College encourages applications from Junior Members for grants towards expenses incurred in relation to their academic studies.
 This might include travel to and attendance at academic conferences, and expenses incurred in respect of fieldwork and language courses.
-Procedures for study grants have changed for 2015 so applicants should read all of the following before making an application:
+Applicants should read all of the following before making an application:

 - Retrospective applications will not normally be considered nor will the College normally pay for food.

 - Applicants must ensure that their Tutor receives their application by midday on the Wednesday one week before the College Grants Committee meeting at which it is to be considered.
 The Grants Committee meets twice per term.

 - Applications will not normally be considered from students who have received more than £2,500 (excluding hardship awards) during their course of study.
 Grants towards medical electives are normally capped at £1500, and grants towards internships are normally capped at £1000.

 - Assistance will not normally be offered for expenses incurred in connection with a course requirement.

 - Assistance will not normally be offered for the purchase of standard electronic equipment although specialist equipment might be considered.

 - Expenses will normally be reimbursed retrospectively.
 Successful applicants will receive a letter from the Senior Tutor giving details of when they should present receipts for all expenses incurred to the Tutorial Office.
 Students should inform their Tutor if retrospective reimbursement would cause financial hardship.